Aesonus/alchemical-storage/docs/source/usage.rst

 Usage Guide
 -----------
-This guide assumes that you have prior knowledge of SQLAlchemy and Marshmallow-SQLAlchemy.
-If you are not familiar with these libraries, please refer to their documentation first.
+This guide assumes prior knowledge of `SQLAlchemy <https://www.sqlalchemy.org>`_, `Marshmallow <https://marshmallow.readthedocs.io/en/stable/>`_, and `Marshmallow-SQLAlchemy <https://marshmallow-sqlalchemy.readthedocs.io/en/latest/>`_.
+If you are not familiar with these packages, please refer to their documentation first.

-We will be using SQLAlchemy version 2, but this library should also work with SQLAlchemy version 1.
+.. _UsingDatabaseIndex:

 Database Index
 ==============
-The :class:`DatabaseIndex <alchemical_storage.storage.index.DatabaseIndex>` class is used to retreive an index of items from the database.
+The :class:`DatabaseIndex <alchemical_storage.storage.index.DatabaseIndex>` class is used to retrieve an index of items from the database.
 It can also use customizable filters, sorting, pagination, and more.

 Setup
 ~~~~~